3270 Extended Data Stream

 also available (for TSO/VTAM) where the

-application outputs a data stream which will cause an input data stream
+application outputs a data stream which will cause an input data

-to be made ready.
-TPUT, TGET and TPG are Assembler macros which
+TGET and TPG are Assembler macros

 generate the appropriate parameter list and issue SVC 93.
 TPUT and TGET

 have invoked SVC 93 ever since TSO was first added to OS/360.
-SVC 94 is
+SVC

 used by various TSO terminal control macros including GTTERM and GTSIZE.